-My 6 month old son just started rolling his eyes up in the back of his head yesterday.
+My 6-month-old son just started rolling his eyes up in the back of his head yesterday.
 It looks scary and I don’t know if something is wrong.
 I have never seen him do it before and he had done it at least ten times yesterday and 4 times already today.

 I can truly understand that you are worried if your baby has just started rolling his eyes!
 However, keep in mind that babies can do all sorts of strange things just because they’ve figured out how to do it.
 My children have for example banged their heads against the floor, pulled their ears hard, stuck their hands so deep into their mouths that they choked etc… My youngest kept poaching his eyes with his fingers…

-Chances are that your baby is just rolling his eyes because he can
+Chances are that your baby is just rolling his eyes because he can!

 Some reasons why a baby may be rolling eyes are head injuries, seizures, low blood sugar or hypoglycemia.
 Your baby hasn’t fallen off the bed or something similar?
-In such case, definitely take your baby to the ER immediately.
+In such case, you should definitely take your baby to the ER immediately.
 You can find more warnings signs after a fall here.

+If some neurological problem is causing the eye rolling, then there are usually other symptoms as well, such as trembling or shaking for example.
 Does it seem like he is doing it intentionally or not?
 Is there anything at all more going on that is unusual or could indicate illness?

 I really hope your baby is well.
 Good luck!

-Find answers and comments below.
+Find comments below.

 We have changed to a new commenting system.
 Add your comments below or return to Baby Development Q&A.